 Six days after graduating high school in Ohio, Aiden Leslie moved to New York City to pursue his music dreams.
 “I was mesmerized by Elvis as a child,” he remembers.
 “My parents were huge fans and would always play his records.
 One morning I told my parents I wanted to be a singer like Elvis and they said I could do anything I wanted.
 Their belief encouraged me.”
 In New York, Aiden was cast in an off Broadway play.
 In between rehearsals, he would tag along with the show’s sound engineer and scour the shelves of Eightball Records, a vinyl record shop that was popular with DJs in the mid-nineties.
 There, Aiden was introduced to an underground music world he didn’t know existed.
 It wasn’t long before he became a fixture in the New York nightlife, frequenting clubs like Palladium, Tunnel, Twilo, Roxy, and Jackie 60 to listen and dance to after-hour DJs Junior Vasquez and Danny Tenaglia.
 “I saw dance and the underground club scene as another form of theatre”, he explains.
 “Unscripted and self-expressive; an art form in stark contrast to the strict structure of the traditional plays I was performing in.”
 The one element he found to be lacking in dance was the presence of strong male vocalists.
 “A lot of DJs are simply not open to playing male artists on their dance floors.
 I think it’s time that has changed.
 I want to be a part of the movement to bring more guys to the floor.”

 As a songwriter, Leslie has become known for using his songs as personal diary entries.
 “Worlds Away” examined the aftermath of struggle, and how people eventually reach a light at the end of the tunnel and grow from adversity.
 “Trying to Leave Now” looked at fighting feelings in the heart, leaving a love the mind knows is not right.
 And “Diamond Dreams” reflected on Aiden’s story of coming to New York City six days after his high school graduation; how he grew from a boy to a man, navigating his way through the tough city streets, seeking his dreams to become the performer he is today.
-And, It’s become a reality as he has been steadily touring the country the last three years, playing to huge crowds in cities such as Chicago, Miami, New York City, Atlanta, Albany, Columbus, Ft.
-Lauderdale often opening for acts such as Wilson Phillips, 10,000 Maniacs, Debbie Gibson, Aaron Carter, Kristine W to name just a few.
+And, It’s become a reality as he has been steadily touring the country the last four years, playing to huge crowds in cities such as Los Angeles, Chicago, Miami, New York City, Atlanta, Albany, Columbus, Norfolk, Tampa, and Ft.
+Lauderdale often opening for acts such as Wilson Phillips, Deborah Cox, 10,000 Maniacs, Debbie Gibson, Aaron Carter, and Kristine W to name just a few.
 “My fans are always my priority and meeting them makes it all worth it” says Leslie.

 “I’ve learned that in life, there are hills to climb,” he says.
 “It’s how you manage the climb up and the fall down from them that is key.
-“I am grateful to have found my purpose in music…It’s how I share and express myself.
+“I am grateful to have found my purpose in music…it’s how I share and express myself.
 Being given a second chance to share it with the world is a gift.”